google/j2cl/docs/best-practices.md

 ## Library Naming: use -j2cl suffix.

-Instances of j2cl_library should be named the same as your `java_library` with a -j2cl suffix.
-This brings consistency across different project and makes it easier for other developers and macros that generate j2cl_libraries to predict the names of dependencies.
+Instances of `j2cl_library` should be named the same as the corresponding `java_library` with a `-j2cl` suffix.
+This brings consistency across different project and makes it easier for other developers and macros that generate `j2cl_library` to predict the names of dependencies.

 ```python
 java_library(